DiUS/pact-workshop-js-v1/README.md

 ```

-Your provider side verification will fail as it is not yet aware of these new 'states'.
+YOur Provider side verification will fail as it is not yet aware of these new 'states'.

 ## Step 12 - provider states for the providers

-To be able to verify our providers, we need to be able to change the data that the provider returns.
+To be able to verify Our Providers, we need to be able to change the data that the provider returns.
 To do this, we need to instrument the running API with a couple of [diagnostic endpoints](https://github.com/pact-foundation/pact-js#api-with-provider-states) to modify the data available to the API at runtime.

 For our case, we are just going to use an in memory object to act as our persistence layer, but in a real project you would probably use a database.